Zone detection

 How it works

-You assign a network zone to a hotspot or place a reference beacon with a network zone assignment in the area.
+You place an anchor with a network zone assignment in the area.
 When a tag is detected, the system reports which network zone the tag is in based on the strongest hotspot signal.

 Network zone information is included in position events alongside coordinates (when available).
 You get both; it's not either/or.